-For self-employed contractors such as music teachers or sports coaches, we will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
-Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
-This will include our evaluation of any risks and control measures put in place, and any advice sought.
+For self-employed contractors sports coaches, we will ensure carried out to ensure that disqualified under the 2018 Regulations and Childcare Act an individual falls outside of the and we do not carry out such record of our assessment.
+This any risks and control measures sought.